cea-trust-platform/triocfd-documentation/doc/source/users/kw-reference/all.rst

 Parameters are:

-- **[conditions_initiales \\\\| initial_conditions]**  (*type:* :ref:`bloc_lecture`) The keyword conditions_initiales is used to define the shape of the initial interfaces through the zero level-set of a function, or through a mesh fichier_geom.
+- **[conditions_initiales \| initial_conditions]**  (*type:* :ref:`bloc_lecture`) The keyword conditions_initiales is used to define the shape of the initial interfaces through the zero level-set of a function, or through a mesh fichier_geom.
 Indicator function is set to 0, that is fluide0, where the function is negative; indicator function is set to 1, that is fluide1, where the function is positive; the interfaces are the level-set 0 of that function:   conditions_initiales { fonction  $(-((x-0.002)^2+(y-0.002)^2+z^2-(0.00125)^2))*((x-0.005)^2+(y-0.007)^2+z^2 (0.00150)^2))*(0.020-z))$  }   In the above example, there are three interfaces: two bubbles in a liquid with a free surface.
 One bubble has a radius of 0.00125, i.e. 1.25 mm, and its center is {0.002, 0.002, 0.000}.
 The other bubble has a radius of 0.00150, i.e. 1.5 mm, and its center is {0.005, 0.007, 0.000}.
 The free surface is above the two bubble, at a level z=0.02.
 Additional feature in this block concerns the keywords ajout_phase0 and ajout_phase1.
 They can be used to simplify the composition of different interfaces.
 When using these keywords, the initial function defines the indicator function; ajout_phase0 and ajout_phase1 are used to modify this initial field.
 Each time ajout_phase0 is used, the field is untouched where the function is positive whereas the indicator field is set to 0 where the function is negative.
 The keyword ajout_phase1 has the symmetrical use, keeping the field value where the function is negative and setting the indicator field to 1 where the function is positive.
 The previous example can also be written:   conditions_initiales {  fonction z-0.020 , NL fonction ajout_phase1 $(x-0.002)^2+(y-0.002)^2+z^2-(0.00125)^2$ ,  fonction ajout_phase1 $(x-0.005)^2+(y-0.007)^2+z^2-(0.00150)^2$  }

 - **[methode_transport]**  (*type:* :ref:`methode_transport_deriv`) Method of transport of interface.

-- **[iterations_correction_volume]**  (*type:* int) Keyword to specify the number or iterations requested for the correction process that can be used to keep the volume of the phases constant during the transport process.

 - **[n_iterations_distance]**  (*type:* int) Keyword to specify the number or iterations requested for the smoothing process of computing the field corresponding to the signed distance to the interfaces and located at the center of the Eulerian elements.
 This smoothing is necessary when there are more Lagrangian nodes than Eulerian two-phase cells.

-- **[maillage]**  (*type:* string) This optional block is used to specify that we want a Gnuplot drawing of the initial mesh.
+- **[maillage]**  (*type:* :ref:`bloc_lecture`) This optional block is used to specify that we want a Gnuplot drawing of the initial mesh.
 There is only one keyword, niveau_plot, that is used only to define if a Gnuplot drawing is active (value 1) or not active (value -1).
 By default, skipping the block will produce non Gnuplot drawing.
 This option is to be used only in a debug process.

 - **[remaillage]**  (*type:* :ref:`bloc_lecture_remaillage`) This block is used to specify the operations that are used to keep the solid interfaces in a proper condition.
 The remaillage block only contains parameter\'s values.

-- **[collisions]**  (*type:* string) This block is used to specify the operations that are used when a collision occurs between two parts of interfaces.
+- **[collisions]**  (*type:* :ref:`bloc_lecture`) This block is used to specify the operations that are used when a collision occurs between two parts of interfaces.
 When this occurs, it is necessary to build a new mesh that has locally a clear definition of what is inside and what is outside of the mesh.
 The collisions can either be active or inactive.
 If the collisions are active (highly recommended), a Juric level-set reconstruction method will be used to re-create the new mesh after each coalescence or breakup.
 An option Juric_local phase_continue N can be used to force the remeshing to impact only a local portion of the mesh, near the collision.
 The next line (type_remaillage) is used to state whose field will be used for the level-set computation.
 Main option is Juric, a remeshing that is compatible with parallel computing.
 When using Juric level-set remeshing, the source field (source_isovaleur) that is used to compute the level-sets is then defined.
 It can be either the indicator function (indicatrice), a choice which is the default one and the most robust, or a geometrical distance computed from the mesh at the beginning of the time step (fonction_distance), a choice that may be more accurate in specific situations.
 Type_remaillage can be either Juric or Thomas.
 When Thomas is used, it is an enhancement of the Juric remeshing algorithm designed to compensate for mass loss during remeshing.
 The mesh is always reconstructed with the indicator function (not with the distance function).
 After having reconstructed the mesh with the Juric algorithm, the difference between the old indicator function (before remeshing) and the new indicator function is computed.
 The differences occuring at a distance below or equal to N elements from the interface are summed up and used to move the interface in the normal direction.
 The displacement of the interface is such that the volume of each phase after displacement is equal to the volume of the phase before remeshing.
 N (default value 1) must be smaller than n_iterations_distance (suggested value: 2).

-- **[methode_interpolation_v]**  (*type:* string into ['valeur_a_elem', 'vdf_lineaire']) In this block, two keywords are possible for method to select the way the interpolation is performed.
+- **[methode_interpolation_v]**  (*type:* string into ['valeur_a_elem', 'vdf_lineaire', 'mean_volumic_velocity']) In this block, two keywords are possible for method to select the way the interpolation is performed.
 With the choice valeur_a_elem the speed of displacement of the nodes of the interfaces is the velocity at the center of the Eulerian element in which each node is located at the beginning of the time step.
 This choice is the default interpolation method.
 The choice VDF_lineaire is only available with a VDF discretization (VDF).
 In this case, the speed of displacement of the nodes of the interfaces is linearly interpolated on the 4 (in 2D) or the 6 (in 3D) Eulerian velocities closest the location of each node at the beginning of the time step.
 In peculiar situation, this choice may provide a better interpolated value.
 Of course, this choice is not available with a VEF discretization (VEFPreP1B).

 - **[volume_impose_phase_1]**  (*type:* float) this keyword is used to specify the volume of one phase to keep the volume of the phases constant during the remeshing process.
 It is an alternate solution to trouble in mass conservation.
 This option is mainly realistic when only one inclusion of phase 1 is present in the domain.
 In most other situations, the iterations_correction_volume keyword seems easier to justify.
 The volume to be keep is in m3 and should agree with initial condition.